John’s Pass Village: Inside Look at This St. Pete Attraction

 Madeira Beach Vacation Rentals

 Guests who book a Madeira Beach vacation rental have easy access to John’s Pass Village.
 Some even sit within walking distance to all area attractions, restaurants and shops.
 Couples can book a cozy one-bedroom condo perfect for a romantic getaway or weekend trip.
-Families and groups can select from two- to five-bedroom rentals with plenty of space to spread out.
+Families and groups can select from two- to five-bedroom rentals with plenty of space and privacy.

 In addition, many rentals have full kitchens, private beach access, patios that overlook the Gulf, and community pools.
-Other amenities include Wi-Fi, washer and dryer, and lines and towels.
+Other amenities include Wi-Fi, washers and dryers, and linens and towels.
 As an added bonus, iTrip St. Petersburg guests receive the free fun package.

 Need more outdoor fun?
 Check out the top St. Petersburg golf courses.